 If you end up in a hit-and-run, your car likely has some damage.
-Collision coverage will pay for any damage to your car.
+Collision insurance will pay for any damage to your car.
 It will not, however, cover any injuries or medical costs.
-Collision is part of what many refer to as “full coverage car insurance.”
+Collision is part of what many refer to as “full coverage.”
 When you file a claim, you must still pay a deductible.

 Often, the at-fault driver never turns up after a hit-and-run.
 In this case, insurers treat them like an uninsured driver.
 This can put you in a precarious situation because now, you must cover all of the expenses from the accident.
 UM and UIM coverage will pay for bodily injuries and property damage after an accident.

 UM and UIM are usually a cheap addition to any auto insurance policy.
 As with collision coverage, you must pay a deductible out of pocket when you file a claim.

 PIP can protect you from any injuries that you or your passengers sustain in an accident.
 Many states, such as New York and Michigan, require drivers to have it.
 PIP kicks in regardless of fault.
 This is why it’s so useful after a hit-and-run.

 Medical Payments (MedPay)

 Like PIP, MedPay coverage will pay for your medical bills after a crash, no matter who was at fault.
 However, MedPay may cover you if you’re a pedestrian and a car runs into you.
 This makes it particularly helpful in a hit-and-run situation.